bobbingwide/oik/README.md

 10. oik options - Buttons

 ## Upgrade Notice
+# 4.1.0
+Updated to cater for WordPress 5.5 changes affecting jQuery.

 # 4.1.0-alpha-20200209
 Upgrade to try the totals= parameter for the [bw_table] shortcode.